 Eat good food

 Acupuncture helps bring the toxins out.
 Don’t knowingly put them back in by eating poor-quality food.
 Avoid processed foods and sugar.
 Think about food as sustenance, and eating as an opportunity to continue healing your body after acupuncture.
-When we conceive of food in this way, fast food and other junk become less appealing.
+When we think of food in this way, fast food and other junk become less appealing.
 After acupuncture, imagine the foods that would make you feel nourished and healthy, then go eat them.